 At Novo Nordisk, the key to becoming a life sciences company of tomorrow was to draw on the unique expertise of external innovators.
 “We asked ourselves: Are we the ones that know everything about electronics?
 We could either try to build our own,” said Kenneth Strømdahl, senior vice president of device R&D, “or we could partner with someone who is already an expert.”

 Kenneth also shared insights behind their decision to launch the Novo Nordisk Innovation Partnering Program: “You can’t shop for these solutions and just pop them into your system — you have to co-develop them.
 We tried to keep external innovators at an arm’s length but it didn’t work.”

 Startups rMark Bio and PhysIQ on shaking things up: Demonstrate value and have patience.

 When startups partner with big companies, they’re often changing fundamental business operations. rMark Bio CEO and Co-founder Jason Smith’s key takeaway?
 “We are coming in to change processes and [as a startup], we move at a different speed than they do.
 Startups need to exercise patience and learn to work with big companies that move at slower speeds.”

 With the growing availability and diversity of health data, there is an increasing need for solutions that help separate signal from noise.
-Startups like rMark Bio and PhysIQ are leading this effort, leveraging artificial intelligence and machine learning to help healthcare providers and larger companies make better, more informed decisions.
+Closerlook CEO David Ormesher sat down with startups rMark Bio and PhysIQ to dig into how they’re leveraging artificial intelligence and machine learning to help healthcare providers and larger companies make better, more informed decisions.

 PhysIQ CEO and Co-founder Gary Conkright shared an anecdote from his experience helping physicians make sense of physiological data in clinical trials.
 “Imagine the driver of a car who only opens their eyes once every five seconds — that’s how traditional clinical trials work: clinicians get snapshots of each patient, but not the full picture.”